Wyrkx/tp/docs/UserGuide.md

 <br>* For `SUBJECT-GRADE`, the input must not contain special characters.
 <br>  * Note: `SUBJECT` refers to the subject the student is receiving tuition for, while `GRADE` refers to the grade the student obtained for their most recent test on that subject.
 <br>  * E.g. `math-B` indicates that the student is receiving tuition for Mathematics, and obtained a B grade for their most recent test for Mathematics.
-<br>* If any parameter is invalid, its respective error message will be printed.
 </div>

 ### Adding new Parents : `addp`